tonytins/SomethingAboutFoxxo/book.textbundle/text.md

 “Thanks, Wuffle.”

-Wufle siled back.
+Wuffle smiled back.
 He was still curious about what exactly he caused the meeting to turn out so badly, but for now, it seemed like Foxxo wanted to be so alone with his thoughts.
 He gave his friend a quick and headed back upstairs.

 “It will be a nice to get out of this tight suit… I can barely breath in this thing.
 All day it felt it’s going to explo-“